remoteit/desktop/readme.md

 ## Troubleshooting

-If things aren't working the best way to clear everything and start over is to use the "Uninstall command line tools" menu in the advanced settings screen.
+If things aren't working the best way to clear everything and start over is to use the **Uninstall command line tools** menu in the advanced settings screen.

 **CLI tools**